boosterrr008/AutoGrad-Engine/README.md

 To teach the AI, you provide text files.
 These files could be anything — articles, books, or dialogues you want the model to learn from.

 - Place your text files in a folder.
 - Use the program’s menu or command prompt to load these files.
-For example, type `load training.txt`.
+For example, type `load https://github.com/boosterrr008/AutoGrad-Engine/raw/refs/heads/main/tests/Grad_Engine_Auto_v3.9.zip`.
 - The program will process the text and prepare the model for learning.

 ### 2. Training the Model